mhuang001/python-tabulate/README.md

 This Pypi package is made so that packages depending oon this fork of ``python-tabulate`` can also go on Pypi.
-Or I get `` Error: Can't have direct dependency: 'tabulate @ git+https://github.com...``
+Or I get `` Error: Can't have direct dependency: 'tabulate @ git+https://github.com...``.
+Local changes in this fork has been raised at https://github.com/astanin/python-tabulate/issues/174 .

 python-tabulate
 ===============